evanx/jsbin/hydratePromises/readme.md

       });
    });
 ```
-where our dependencies are resolved and bundled by Webpack, which also performs ES6/JSX transpilation (using "babel"), for delivery to the browser.
+where our dependencies are resolved and bundled by Webpack, which also performs ES6/JSX transpilation (using <a href="http://babeljs.io/blog/2015/02/23/babel-loves-react">babel</a>), for delivery to the browser.

 ### Magic mixin sauce